Trading

 Prepare and submit the required documentation, which typically includes passport copies of all shareholders and directors, a completed application form, a business plan or activity description, and proof of address.
 No notarisation is required for most free zone applications.

-Once your application is approved, you will receive your trading licence covering activity code 4690.9.
+Once your application is approved, you will receive your trading license covering activity code 4690.9.
 The process typically takes three to five working days from submission of complete documents.

 Step 5: Open a Corporate Bank Account

-With your licence in hand, you can open a UAE corporate bank account.
+With your license in hand, you can open a UAE corporate bank account.
 Several local and international banks operate within or near Dubai South, and many offer dedicated free zone business packages.

 Step 6: Arrange Warehouse or Office Space